8 weeks free

 For Extras, the most affordable options are low-tier policies that cover only a small number of services, such as general dental, optical or physio.
 These plans typically come with lower annual limits and fewer inclusions, but they can suit people looking for minimal cover at a lower cost.

-The table below shows some of the cheapest health insurance policies from a range of health funds.
-Keep in mind the costs are for a single in NSW earning less than $101,000 per year with a $750 excess.
+The table shows some of the cheapest health insurance policies from a range of health funds.
+Keep in mind the costs are for a couple in NSW earning $202,000 or less per year with a $750 excess.

 Hospital policy cost per month |